lquerel/gcp-bigquery-client/README.md

 * Init the BigQuery client
 * Create a dataset in the GCP project $PROJECT_ID
 * Create a table in the previously created dataset (table schema)
-* Insert a set of rows in the previously created table via the BigQuery Streaming API
+* Insert a set of rows in the previously created table via the BigQuery Streaming API.
+The inserted rows are based on a regular Rust struct implementing the trait Serialize.
 * Perform a select query on the previously created table
 * Drop the table previously created
 * Drop the dataset previously created